HDFGroup/hdf5/src/H5FDsubfiling/mercury/README.md

 `MPI_THREAD_MULTIPLE` available on targets that will accept remote connections.
 Processes that are _not_ accepting incoming connections are _not_ required to have a multithreaded level of execution.

-To make use of the CCI plugin, please refer to the CCI build instructions available on this [page][cci].

 Optional requirements
 ---------------------